alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 ### Look after service animals in your venue

-You should allow service animals throughout your conference.
+Allow service animals throughout your venues.
 And here's a new idea to me, from [this year's GitHub Universe][universe]:

 > Fresh water, treats, and an onsite relief area for service or therapy dogs